 - What do you if you're in a disease control zone

 - Use Defra’s interactive map to check if you are in a disease control zone and need to implement extra measures

 - Guidance on how to spot AI, what to do if you suspect it

 Watch the recent Avian influenza webinar that featured Chief Veterinary Officer Christine Middlemiss here.
 It covered a range of topics including biosecurity and disease information and was aimed at commercial and backyard poultry keepers.

-The NFU poster explains some of the biosecurity measures to take while the AIPZ and housing order is place.
+This NFU poster explains some of the biosecurity measures that you must implement whilst the AIPZ is in place.
 The poster can be printed and shared on farm or with other poultry keepers.
 Download it here.

 Only 1g of infected faeces is required to cause one million birds to die, therefore keeping everything that is going in and out of the shed to a minimum and as clean as possible, is the only way to minimise the risk of AI.

 Defra has put together some guidance on biosecurity and preventing disease in a Prevention Zone which has good biosecurity points worth following.

 The chief veterinary officer, Christine Middlemiss, advises the following:

 - Cleansing and disinfecting clothing, footwear, equipment and vehicles before and after contact with poultry – if practical, use disposable protective clothing